Jean Barbara Hamilton1

 M, #21646, b. circa 1541, d.
 October 1606

-James Ogilvy, 5th Lord Ogilvy of Airlie was born circa 1541.1 He was the son of James Ogilvy, Master of Ogilvy and Katherine Campbell.1 He married Jean Forbes, daughter of William Forbes, 7th Lord Forbes and Elizabeth Keith.1 He died in October 1606 at Farnell, Angus, Scotland.1 His will (dated 21 July 1606) was probated on 20 March 1607, ordering his burial "in the Isle of the Kirk of Kynnell".1
+James Ogilvy, 5th Lord Ogilvy of Airlie was born circa 1541.1 He was the son of James Ogilvy, Master of Ogilvy and Katherine Campbell.1 He married Jean Forbes, daughter of William Forbes, 7th Lord Forbes and Elizabeth Keith.1 He died in October 1606 at Farnell, Angus, ScotlandG.1 His will was proven (by probate) on 20 March 1607, ordering his burial "in the Isle of the Kirk of Kynnell".1

 Citations